-While many are excited for 4th of July fireworks, BBQs and parades, it’s important to keep in mind that Independence Day celebrations can draw large numbers of people.
-Crowds at large events can easily reach a dangerous density, and as you get ready to celebrate it’s a good idea to make sure you have an understanding of crowd safety.
+From BBQs and fireworks to outdoor concerts, summer brings some exciting, must-see events.
+But it's important to remember that those events can draw large crowds, which could easily reach a dangerous density.
+If you are an avid eventgoer, it’s a good idea to make sure you have an understanding of crowd safety.

 Safety and security are often not the first questions that come to mind when we are attending an event.
 Instead, our thoughts can often be: